Find a Lender-Approved Local Conveyancer in Burnopfield

 Residential Landlord and Tenant Conveyancing solicitors in Burnopfield

-The firms listed below are a small selection of solicitors in Burnopfield specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on service charge disputes and the right to manage
+The list below is a non-comprehensive list of solicitors in Burnopfield specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Terms and conditions of tenancy agreements

 • Alasdair Watson & Co, 139 Oakfield Road, Whickham, Newcastle upon Tyne, Tyne and Wear, NE16 5RZ